andyfischer/circa/docs/technical/object_model.md

 ## copy ##

 Called when a value of this type should be copied to another TaggedValue.
-This copy should behave like a separate value, not a reference to the same value. (if one value is later changed then that change shouldn't affect the copy).
-But, if the type is able to guarantee immutability then it can always reuse the same data on a copy.
+This copy should behave like a separate value, not a reference to the same value.
+If one value is later changed, the copy should not be changed.
+But, the type may reuse the same piece of data if it can guarantee that there are no visible side effects.

 If this function isn't implemented, the default behavior is to do a shallow copy of `value_data`